 Bed and breakfast in a single room costs starts from €28.90

 In contrast to the Jugendherberge, the Five Reasons is a contemporary hostel that is walking distance from the main railway station.
 The dorms are clean and have a minimalist design, with oak floors, sleeping 4-8 persons.
 Private rooms are available as well.
 Bathrooms are shared.
 A sleek bar and a communal kitchen make this a pleasant, family-friendly hostel.

 Booking via Hostelworld.com , a bed in a 8 Bed Dorm starts from around €30 a night and Doubles start at €70 mark.

 Nuremberg: Getting there and away

-Big thanks to Angela Gosswein and the Nuremberg Tourism Board for their support during my trip.
+Big hug and thank you to Angela Ditze , Sarah Mörsdorf and the Nuremberg Tourism Board for their continued support during my original trip and bringing back to Nuremberg again.
 Check out their website for more ace tips about things to do in Nuremberg.

 Please note: While my trip has been sponsored, the views and thoughts represented in this article are my own.